 The 60 MW wind generation expansion will utilize the Customer's 230 kV line on the Customers side of the POI to interconnect at the POI at Spring Canyon.
 The Customer will be responsible for construction of the short transmission line from the generation facility to the POI.
 For cost estimating purposes it is assumed this line has already been constructed in this study.
-It has been determined that the Customer requested Commercial Operation Date (COD) of December 31, 2014, and expected back-feed for site energization of June 30, 2014 is feasible.
+It has been determined that the Customer requested Commercial Operation Date (COD) of December 31, 2014 is feasible (NOTE: See Appendix Section C).

 The GI-2014-4 System Impact Study determined the proposed 60 MW wind generation facility expansion may interconnect as an Energy Resource after the required system upgrades for delivery are completed.
-The required system upgrades for delivery include adjustments to the PSCo's existing bi-directional revenue meter and communications equipment.
+The required system upgrades for delivery include adjustments to PSCo's existing bi-directional revenue meter and communications equipment.